Glossary of Terms

 Ceramic –Magnets composed of strontium carbonate and iron oxide.
 Ceramic magnets are less expensive than alnico and neodymium magnets, with a lower temperature threshold than alnico, but greater than neodymium.
 Lower grade ceramic magnets can be non-oriented.
 Learn more about ceramic magnets.

 Coercive Force, Hc –The amount of force, as measured by Oersteds, required to reduce the magnetization of a permanent magnet to zero.
 Some types of magnets, ceramic for example, are more easily demagnetized than others.

 Curie Temperature –Temperature above which a material loses its magnetic properties.

 Demagnetization Force –A force, which is the opposite direction of the field of a magnet, which removes the flux of a magnet after it has been fully magnetized.

-Ferrite –A magnet consisting of iron oxide and strontium or barium.
+Ferrite –A magnet consisting of iron oxide and strontium.

 Ferrous Metal –The term "ferrous" is derived from the Latin word meaning "containing iron".
 Ferrous metals are often magnetic, but not exclusively.

 Flux –Describes the flow of the magnetic field of an object or magnetically receptive object